-Hydro-distillation: This is similar to the most common method of essential oil production, steam distillation, in that water is used as the ‘solvent’ to extract the essential oil – however, because the Frankincense is ‘boiled’ rather than ‘steamed’, the distillation happens at no higher than 212 degrees Fahrenheit.
+- Hydro-distillation: This is similar to steam distillation in that water is used as the 'solvent' to extract the essential oil - however, because the Frankincense is 'boiled' rather than 'steamed', the distillation happens at no higher than 212 degrees Fahrenheit.

-This lower-temperature process creates an essential oil with a broad spectrum of molecular constituents, and more middle notes than high, than steam distillation for this particular plant material.
+This produces an oil with a broader-spectrum of molecular constituents, and more middle notes than high, as in steam distillation.
 This process is used for our Sacred Frankincense.

 The CO2 oils contain the highest amount of middle and lower notes, and hence the greatest amount of larger molecules that are found in Frankincense resin itself.
 Our Frankincense Cateri and Seratta oils are available using this distillation process.